 Insurance premiums themselves are often raised an alarming rate for individuals and companies that experience high claims.
 And even in a low claim environment, the concept of “risk spreading” means that everybody pays more.

 The tax law realizes that medical costs should be deductible if they become too burdensome on the taxpayer.
 The definition of “burdensome” is subjective, but in order to itemize medical expenses the taxpayer must pay out those that exceed a set percentage of their income.
-If a taxpayer itemizes their medical expenses they can write off those that are not covered by insurance employer payments, government programs, etc. to the extent they exceed 10% of the taxpayer’s adjusted gross income (AGI), or, if the taxpayer is 65 or older by the end of the tax year, 7.5% of AGI.
+If a taxpayer itemizes their medical expenses they can write off those that are not covered by insurance employer payments, government programs, etc. to the extent they exceed 7.5% of the taxpayer’s adjusted gross income (AGI).

 To be considered “qualified” medical expenses, the payment of medical costs must be for disease prevention, treatment, medication, diagnosis, or cure for anything that affects a part of your body.